VasaviSM/PowerBI-Projects/Executive Summary/README.md

 # Executive Summary

 ## Overview
 This repository contains the Power BI dashboards created for Adventure Works in 2023.
 These dashboards provide insights into product sales, customer behavior, and order statistics.
-The reports were created using Power BI and are intended to offer executives a clear view of performance metrics.

 ## Reports Included